TonyStark679/Enhanced-Virtuality/README.md

 E.V. is still evolving.

-Possible future improvements include:
+Planned or possible improvements include:

-- 🎨 More advanced terminal UI
+🎨 Advanced terminal UI

-- 🧠 Improved local model management
+🧠 Improved local model management

-- 💾 Smarter memory
+💾 Smarter memory

-- 🔧 More terminal tools
+🔧 More terminal tools

-- 🖥️ System information and device controls
+🖥️ System information and controls

-- 🔌 Extensible AI provider system
+🔌 Extensible AI provider system

-- ⚡ Faster local inference
+⚡ Faster local inference

-- 🤖 More capable autonomous workflows
+🤖 More capable autonomous workflows

-- 🧩 Additional local and cloud models
+🧩 Additional AI models

 ---

 🤝 Contributing

-E.V. is a personal project, but improvements, ideas, bug reports, and experiments are welcome.
+E.V. is a personal project, but ideas, bug reports, improvements, and experiments are welcome.

-If you find a problem or have an idea for E.V., feel free to open an issue or contribute to the project.
+You can contribute by improving the code, suggesting features, fixing bugs, or experimenting with new AI providers and local models.

 ---

 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the:

+MIT License

 ---